AbdoAllahIbrahim/Fashion-Vision-Advanced-Clothing-Classification/README.md

 # [Colab Notebook for Advanced Clothing Classification](https://colab.research.google.com/drive/1zx7YBvSMLuN-_NjvJYi6y0Qp-Am8oqB_?usp=sharing) - README

+## How to Run
+1. Open the project notebook using this [Colab Notebook Link](https://colab.research.google.com/drive/1zx7YBvSMLuN-_NjvJYi6y0Qp-Am8oqB_?usp=sharing).
+2. Ensure that the required libraries are installed: `numpy`, `pandas`, `matplotlib`, `seaborn`, `tensorflow`, `keras`, `kerastuner`.
+3. Run each code cell sequentially starting from data loading, preprocessing, model training, and evaluation.

+> **Note**: This notebook is hosted on Google Colab and not on Kaggle or GitHub due to the integration and dependencies used for this project.

+---

 ## Project Overview

 This project involves the implementation of various Convolutional Neural Network (CNN) architectures, including the traditional LeNet-5 model and modern transfer learning models like VGG-16 and ResNet-50, for classifying images in the Fashion-MNIST dataset.
 The project aims to compare the performance of a custom-trained CNN against pre-trained models to evaluate which approach is better suited for the given dataset.